cheredia19/us-presidential-elections-facts-and-figures/README.md

 Twenty-four GOP candidates have been elected as the United States president.
 The first one was **Abraham Lincoln** in 1860.
 Since then, the Republicans achieved **six consecutive times** the U.S. presidency until Democratic aspirant **Grover Cleveland** defeated former Secretary of State James G. Blaine in the 1884 election.

+From James Buchanan (1856) to Joseph R. Biden, eighteen Democratic candidates have been elected as U.S. president.

-The Democrats won the U.S. presidency five consecutive times beginning in 1932. **Franklin D. Roosevelt** won in '32, '36, '40 and '44.
-He is the only president in history to have held the office for two consecutive terms.
-However, he did not finish the last of his terms, as he died on April 12, 1945, days before the end of World War II.
+The Democrats won five consecutive times beginning in 1932. **Franklin D. Roosevelt** started the streak.
+He also triumphed in '36, '40 and '44.

+Roosevelt is the only president in history to occupy the presidential spot for over two consecutive terms.
+However, he did not finish the last of his terms, as he died on April 12, 1945, days before the end of World War II. **Harry S. Truman took office immediately.
+Three years and a half later, he defeated Thomas Dewey and States' Rights candidate **Strom Thurmond** in the election of 1948.

 <FlatUiTable data={{ url: 'votes_dem_rep.csv' }} />
 ###### *NOTE: The 2016 elections are, along with those of 1824, 1876, 1888 and 2000 the only ones in which the winning candidate lost the popular vote.*